 This is a three-dimensional model constructed of wood, with painted detail.
 The scene is a village on the Gold Coast, in Africa, featuring a white Red Cross van, marked ‘Mobile Maternity and Child Welfare Unit’, and figures of nurses, and local men, women and children, waiting to be treated.

 The Gold Coast – now the country of Ghana, in West Africa – was still a British colony at the time of this model’s construction, and the immediate impression it gives, for me, is of an idealized paradise, all azure skies, lush greenery, and hot sunshine, indicated by the two villagers lounging under colourful parasols.

-The Gold Coast Branch of the British Red Cross Society was founded 11 June 1932 with the aim to maintain and extend Government and other Welfare services’.
+The Gold Coast Branch of the British Red Cross was founded on 11 June 1932.
 Following the granting of independence to the country in 1957, the Gold Coast Branch of the British Red Cross was closed after 25 years.
-The new national Society of the Ghana Red Cross was subsequently established in October 1957.
-At the same time the maternity clinics that the BRCS had been so instrumental in developing were taken over by the new Ghanaian government.
+The new Ghana Red Cross was subsequently established in October 1957.
+At the same time, the maternity clinics that the British Red Cross had been so instrumental in developing were taken over by the new Ghanaian government.

 All images are the property of the British Red Cross Museum and Archives (unless otherwise indicated), and cannot be used without permission.
 For queries about permission to use images, please contact firstname.lastname@example.org.